Skip to content

 • A message id (signal).
 This is a numerical id that uniquely identifies the event for which the message was created within its protocol.

 • A data object.
 It is stored as an untyped pointer (void*) but can safely be casted to a pointer typed by the parameter of the protocol event.
 In most cases such casts happen automatically in generated code, so that you can access correctly typed data in a transition function.
-However, if you get the data from the message object by calling RTMessage::getData() you need to cast it yourself.
-See Message Data Area for more information about how the message data is stored.
+However, if you get the data from the message object by calling RTMessage::getData(), or if the event parameter type is void*, you need to cast it yourself.
+See Message Data Area for more information about how the message data is stored, and Transfer of Message Data from Sender to Receiver for different ways how message data can be managed.

 • The type descriptor of the data object (an RTObject_class).
 Access it by calling RTMessage::getType().